pravinchandankhede/designpatterns/README.md

 ### API Gateway Pattern
 This project targets `.NET 8` and implements a microservices architecture using the **API Gateway Pattern**.
 The solution includes core services (`Order` and `Products`) exposed through an API Gateway (`Shopping Gateway`).
 The API Gateway is consumed by the `APIGatewayClient` project, which acts as the client application.

+It provides two implementations of the API Gateway:
+1. **Shopping Gateway**: This shows the implementation using the code approach.
+In this approach, the API Gateway is implemented as an explicit controller that routes requests to the `Order` and `Products` services.
+2. **Ocelot Gateway**: This shows the implementation using the Ocelot library.
+In this approach, the API Gateway is implemented using Ocelot, which provides a more declarative way to configure routing and service discovery.

 [Implementation](https://github.com/pravinchandankhede/designpatterns/tree/main/src/microservices/APIGateway)

 ## Installation